chitin-io/web/spec/v1/index.md

   when talking about slots, `F` when talking about fields

 Message schema can specify a minimum alignment for the message.

+Messages with no Envelope or Frame around them are correctly aligned by relying of aligned buffer allocation (see [Alignment](#alignment)).

+Messages in Frames, either with or without Envelopes, are aligned by prefixing 0-length Frames as appropriate.
+Note that the encoding of the intermediate Envelope affects the amount of padding required.

+Messages in Envelopes, without Frames, are aligned by prefixing Envelopes with kind 0.

+(Pragmatically, with and without Frames, the data is zero-prefixed, but a Frame can only contain one Envelope or Message.)

 ## Slot {#slot}